header left

 DN327AT, UK.

-We do prefer email contact and look forward to responding promptly to any email from you.
+We do like email contact and look forward to responding promptly to any email from you.